 - Applicants may be successful in obtaining a place at a school that does not serve the local 'catchment' area in which they live.
 If allocated a place at such a school, applicants will be responsible for travel arrangements and the costs of travel to and from school. - Haxby Road Primary Academy, Hob Moor Primary Academy, Lakeside Primary Academy, Osbaldwick Primary Academy, Park Grove Primary Academy and Robert Wilkinson Primary Academy each have their own catchment area.
-The City of York Local Authority advises applicants to consider their 'catchment' school when making an application.
+Applicants are advised to consider their 'catchment' school when making an application.
 If the place your child is allocated is at a school which you are not in the catchment area for, or if you move out of the catchment area you now reside in, then you may have less chance of being successful when applying for any younger siblings.
-Catchment areas are made available to applicants in the Guide for Parents, online at www.york.gov.uk and upon request from the City of York School Admissions team.
+Catchment areas are made available online at www.york.gov.uk and upon request from the City of York School Admissions team.